Lucia's Blog: 2022

 2. They teach and preach only those things that suit the desires of their hearers (Isaiah 30:10; Mark 4:24; Luke 8:18; 2 Timothy 3:7-8; Hebrews 5:11).

-3. These brethren will turn away from the Truth and turn to myths or fables (1 Timothy 1:4-6; Titus 1:14).
+3. These brethren will turn away from the Truth to myths or fables (1 Timothy 1:4-6; Titus 1:14).
 Why?
 Because they have given up the Truth to satisfy their futile minds with senseless arguments about anything that is not from God’s Word.
 Paul was not talking about the myths of the Greeks or anything like that, but rather about anything that is not the Truth of God’s Word.
 In a few words, Paul was talking about false teaching or fabrication.

 1. They reject the Truth and refuse to hear it because it condemns their sinful ways and actions.